garyguo123456789/omni-one/docs/STRATEGY.md

 From **scaffolding → moat**:
 - `EVAL_REPORT.md` exists and is regenerated in CI (was: claims in docs only)
 - `curl /api/v1/metrics` shows real pipeline metrics, not hard-coded `llm_bypass_rate: 0.92` (`api/fastapi_app.py:233`)
-- 1 vertical demo goes from `python scripts/demo_enterprise.py` (generic) to `python scripts/demo_revenue_ops.py` (sells to a buyer with a title)
+- 1 vertical demo goes from `python scripts/demo_enterprise.py` (generic) to `PYTHONPATH=src python scripts/demo_seller_os.py` (sells to online seller with title)
+- `web/seller.html` one-page drop folder → briefing + chart is the product, not 12 enterprise docs
 - `server.py` imports resolve, test suite passes, `pytest` coverage no longer mocks everything

-**This strategy makes Omni-One not “another AI platform” but “the only operational intelligence platform that can prove its cost, latency, and fairness at streaming scale.”**
+**This strategy makes Omni-One not “another AI platform” but “the profit & stock truth for online sellers, for $0.”**